Fishing guide to Brixham breakwater

 Brixham Breakwater is where most of the records in Torbay have come from and it is a very popular place to fish.
 The first record shore caught conger eel was caught here in 1975 by Roger Beer and the eel weighed in at 56lbs 4ozs.

-Brixham Breakwater, as you can see from the right hand photo (above), is a huge place to go fishing.
+Brixham Breakwater, as you can see from the photos above, is a huge location to go fishing.
 From the car park it will take you about 10 minutes to walk to the end.
 The last third of the breakwater offers the best fishing and both float fishing and bottom fishing can produce outstanding results.

-The left hand photo (above) is the end of the breakwater and is the most busy part.
+The second left photo (in gallery above) is the end of the breakwater and is the most busy part.
 Often you will see a dozen or more people all crammed together at the end.
 Don't believe this is the only place worth fishing because it isn't.
 It is well worth exploring all areas as you just never know what's going to get hooked (I've hooked a conger while float fishing!).

 There are no lights along the breakwater at night so you will need either lamps, torches or night glow sticks if you want to fish at night.

-There are plenty of rocks on either side of the wall so you'll need to reel in a bare hook quickly and keep it on the top of the water as you wind in.
+There are plenty of rocks on either side of the wall so you'll need to reel in a bare hook quickly and keep it on the top of the water as you wind in those last few feet.

-As with all places in Torbay car park charges are bordering on requiring a second mortgage to park.
-If you go past the main breakewater car park (with it on your left) about 100 yards up the road on the right hand side is another car park where charges are a slightly more reasonable.
+As with all places in Torbay, summer car park charges are bordering on requiring a second mortgage to park.
+If you go past the main breakwater car park (with it on your left) about 100 yards up the road on the right hand side is another car park where charges are a slightly more reasonable.
 There is a small tunnel that will lead you directly to the first car park and the Breakwater.